HappyGnome/AdventOfCode2025/docs/day6.md

 * Zip* with the row of ops and either take the product or sum of each row of ints depending on the op symbol that `zip` has paired it with.
 * Sum the result.

-*We even can do things in a different order, avoiding the need to remove the ops row and zip back:
+*We even can things differently order so the `Int` parsing goes after the transpose, avoiding the need to remove the ops row and zip back:

 ![Day 6 pt 1 simplified](images/Day6_pt1_simplified.png)